jaripeeperkorn/GeneralizationPPM/README.md

-# GeneralizationPPM
+# GeneralisationPPM
-Generalization in predictive process monitoring.
+Can deep neural networks learn process model structure?
+An assessment framework and analysis

-The code needed to reproduce the experiments found in the paper can be found here.
+The code used produce the experiments found in the paper can be found here:
+- Grid contains the code used to do the hyperparamater grid search
+- Experiment contains the code used to perform the main experiments

-This repository will be updated and restructured soon.
+This repository will be updated and restructured soon!